MicrosoftDocs/power-automate-docs/articles/process-mining-troubleshoot.md

 ### "The process advisor service principal must be an admin of the Power BI workspace to refresh this report.
 After the problem is fixed, try to reanalyze the report."

-This is the same issue as above, but the error occurred during process analysis.
-After ensuring the process advisor service principal is the admin of the workspace, please reanalyze the report.
+This is the same as the previous issue, but the error occurred during process analysis.
+After ensuring the process advisor service principal is the admin of the workspace, reanalyze the report.

 ### "The process advisor service principal cannot access the Power BI workspace."